an offering to the most high

-gleamed like pure gold from the altar of their surrendered
+gleaming like pure gold from the altar

-desires they cried tomorrow shall be a festival to
+they cried tomorrow shall be a festival

-the most high offering up their
+to the most high

-wildest hopes their desperate dreams dancing and
+their desperate dreams dancing they

-shouting hallels until at last they came into
+shouted out hallels until at last

-the heart of their liberation the blinding
+they came into the heart of their liberation

-truth of their commitment when moses came down and
+when moses came down and saw

-saw the people wheeling and whirling round like
+the people wheeling and whirling round

-sacred scrolls unfurling he shattered the tablets at the
+he shattered the dusty tablets

-foot of the mountain and
+at the foot of the mountain

 (Exodus 32:1-5)